chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 ### Straps

 Straps are signal inputs to Caliptra that are sampled once on reset exit, and the latched value persists throughout the remaining uptime of the system.
 Straps are sampled on either caliptra pwrgood signal deassertion or cptra\_noncore\_rst\_b deassertion – refer to interface table for list of straps.
+In 2.0, Caliptra adds support for numerous Subsystem-level straps.
+These straps are initialized on reset exit to the value from the external port, but may also be rewritten by the SoC firmware at any time prior to CPTRA_FUSE_WR_DONE being set.

 ### Obfuscation key